NazarDzhura/JWT-authorization/README.md

 # JWT-authorization
-Realized JWT access, refresh authorization using Node.js and React.js (Typescript template) with email account activation.
+Realized JWT(JSON Web Token) access, refresh authorization using Node.js and React.js (Typescript template) with email account activation.

 ## To run:
 1. In __server/.env__ you should replace: